Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Background

-Let \textit{$G(V,E)$} be a graph and \textit{$V$} be the set of vertices and \textit{$E$} be the set of edges.
-If \textit{${u,v} \in E$} then \textit{u} and \textit{v} are said to be adjacent.
-The set of vertices adjacent to a vertex \textit{$v$} is called the neighbourhood of v and is denoted by \textit{$N(v)$}.
+A clique is a complete sub graph of a graph.
+Particularly, if there is a subset of \textit{k} vertices that are connected to each other, we state that the graph contains a \textit{k}-clique.
+Let \textit{$G(V,E)$} be a graph, where \textit{$V$} be the set of vertices and \textit{$E$} be the set of edges.
+If \textit{${u,v} \in E$}, then \textit{u} and \textit{v} are said to be adjacent.
+The set of vertices adjacent to a vertex \textit{$v$} is called the neighbourhood of \textit{$v$} and is denoted by \textit{$N(v)$}.
 A clique of a graph \textit{G} is a set of vertices \textit{$C$} in which \textit{${u, v} \in C \implies {u, v} \in E$}.
-We say that graph contains a \textit{k}-clique, if there is a subset of \textit{k} vertices that are connected to each other.
-A maximum clique is a complete sub graph of a graph \textit{G} whose size is largest among all other complete sub graphs in \textit{G}.
-A maximal clique \textit{C} of a graph \textit{G} is a clique for which it is not possible to add an additional vertex to \textit{C} and \textit{C} remains a clique.
-In the graph of Fig 3 there are six vertices, but available cliques are $(2 3 4) (3 5 2) (5 4 3) (4 2 5) (2 3 4 5)$ and maximum clique is $(2 3 4 5)$. \paragraph{\textbf{Quantum Oracle and query:-}} Virtually quantum algorithms work with queries.
-In an N-bit input $x = (x_1, . . . , x_N)$ where $N = 2^n$, the address bit $x_i$ (i=1,2...N) can be accessed using an n-bit index i.
-As a quantum operation, this would be the following unitary mapping on $n + 1$ qubits. $O_x \colon \ket{i, 0} \implies \ket{i,x_i}$ The first n qubits of the state are called the address bits, the $(n + 1)$ st qubit is called the target bit.
-This is an unitary operation as shown below. $O_x \colon \ket{i,b} \implies \ket{i, b \oplus x_i}$ here $i \in {0,1}^n, b \in {0, 1}$, and $\oplus$ denotes exclusive-or (addition modulo 2). $O_x$ is a permutation matrix and hence unitary.
-This $O_x$ is called an oracle which is a black box.
-A quantum computer can apply $O_x$ on a superposition of various i.
-One application of this black-box is called a query.
+We say that the graph contains a \textit{k}-clique, if there is a subset of \textit{k} vertices that are connected to each other.
+A maximum clique is a complete sub graph of a graph \textit{G}, whose size is largest among all other complete sub graphs in \textit{G}.
+In the graph of Figure \ref{arbitrarygraph}, there are six vertices, but available cliques are $(2 3 4) (3 5 2) (5 4 3) (4 2 5) (2 3 4 5)$ and maximum clique is $(2 3 4 5)$.